what production to build

 The cells live in the same environment: a mesh of nodes, with each node running on a single server.
 Each cell manages the data of a single partition

-, and is implemented using a Paxos-based distributed state machine, distributed across seven nodes.
+key, and is implemented using a Paxos-based distributed state machine, distributed across seven nodes.
 Cells do not coordinate with other cells, but each node can participate in many cells

 The division of a colony into a large number of cells is our main tool for reducing radius in Physalia.
 Each node is only used by a small subset of cells, and each cell is only used by a small subset of clients.